alexwlchan/scripts/text/README.md

         "description": "prints randomly selected lines from the given text.
 If `NUMBER` is unspecified, it prints a single line.", },
     {
+        "usage": "recog",
+        "description": """
+        Find all the README files under the current folder, and process them using <a href="https://nedbatchelder.com/code/cog">Cog</a>.
+        """
+    },
+    {
         "usage": "reverse < [PATH]",
         "description": "prints the lines of text, but in reverse order.", },